elixir-europe/rdmkit/pages/contribute/markdown_cheat_sheet.md

 * `toc`: When set to false, the table of contents in the beginning of the page will not be generated.

 * `page_id`: Unique identifier of a page.
 It is usually a shortened version of the page name or title, with small letters and spaces, or an acronym, with capital and small letters.
-Used to list `Related pages`.
+Used to list Related pages.

-* `related_pages`: List here the `page_id` of RDMkit pages that you want to display as `Related pages`, grouped by section (`Your problem`, `Your domain`, `Tool assembly`).
+* `related_pages`: List here the `page_id` of RDMkit pages that you want to display as Related pages, grouped by section (Your problem, Your domain, Tool assembly).

-  If you want pages from the specific section (`Your problem`, `Your domain`, `Tool assembly`) to be shown here as `Related pages`, list their page_id.
+  If you want pages from the specific section (Your problem, Your domain, Tool assembly) to be shown here as Related pages, list their `page_id`.
 If you want to list multiple related pages, make sure to put them in a list like this: [page_id1, page_id2].
 The specific sections allowed in each page are specified in each page template.
 Please, do not add extra sections in the metadata of the page.
 ```yml
 related_pages:
    - your_problem: [page_id1, page_id2]